myDRS Student Guide

 - Click the “Submit your Requests” button.

-- Contact your professor(s) to discuss how your accommodations will be implemented in each class.
+- Plan with your instructors how your accommodations will be implemented.

 - A PDF version of your FNL will be available to print after your letter has been sent to your professor.
 You can choose to deliver it to your faculty directly if needed.
 A copy of this letter can also be found in your myDRS Mailbox.